WimDeMeester/Vela/README.md

 TelescopeControl
 ================

-Telescope Control is an Android 5 application to control the fan, heater, temperature sensors and digital setting circles of a Dobsonian telescope.
+Telescope Control is an Android 5 application to control the fan, heater, temperature sensors, digital setting circles and motor drive of a Dobsonian telescope.

 You need :
   - An android 5 smartphone or tablet.